 The callous body is a network of fibers that transmits information between the two cerebral hemispheres.

 In children, the callous body is not yet mature, so it is unable to properly circulate information between the two frontal lobes.
-So each hemisphere works independently.
+So, each hemisphere works independently.
 This is why the child has sudden mood swings.

-Two systems regulate our response to stress:
+Two systems regulate our stress response: